michab1332/booknet/README.md

 # booknet
-application for reading books
+## application for reading books
-## old
+old version -> im going to rewrite this in nextjs